codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 You can also use Glob expressions for files.
 For example:

-* An expression such `my-subproject/sub-subproject/package.json` will trigger a build **only** if the dependencies of this specific project are changed
+* An expression such as `my-subproject/sub-subproject/package.json` will trigger a build **only** if the dependencies of this specific project are changed
 * A pipeline with the expression `my-subproject/**/pom.xml` will trigger only if the Java dependencies for any project that belongs to `my-subproject` actually change
+* An expression such as `!config/manifest.yaml` will trigger a build if any file was changed *apart from* `config/manifest.yaml`

 Glob expressions have many more options not shown here.
 Visit the [official documentation](https://en.wikipedia.org/wiki/Glob_(programming)) to learn more.
-You can also use the [Glob Tester web application](http://www.globtester.com/) to test your glob expressions beforehand so that you are certain they match the files you expect them to match.
+You can also use the [Glob Tester web application](https://www.digitalocean.com/community/tools/glob) to test your glob expressions beforehand so that you are certain they match the files you expect them to match.

 ## Advanced Options